capossele/SynchroniCityDataMarketplace/README.md

 ## Installing Asset Plugins

-As you may know, the Business API Ecosystem is able to sell different types of digital assets by loading asset plugins in its Charging Backend.
+As you may know, the SynchroniCity IoT Data Marketplace is able to sell different types of digital assets by loading asset plugins in its Charging Backend.
 In this context, it is possible to install asset plugins in the current Docker image as follows: